ropable/spacetraders-api/README.md

 - Deliver cargo to contract
 - Check delivery terms, fulfill if required, loop to source navigate

-Problems:
+- [ ] Find suitable source waypoint (closest with trait)

-[ ] Find suitable source waypoint (closest with trait) [ ] Loop an action with a cooldown period
+- [ ] Loop an action with a cooldown period